AIO1/PrimeNGTableReusableComponent/README.md

 #### 2.2.4 Scafolding the database
+> [!NOTE]
-This is an optional step and only needs to be done if you modify the database structure, if you want to generate in another location of the backend the DBContext or the models, or if you want to use a different database engine that is not MSSQL.
+> This is an optional step and only needs to be done if you modify the database structure, if you want to generate in another location of the backend the DBContext or the models, or if you want to use a different database engine that is not MSSQL.
 To perform a scafolding, from the "Package manager console" in Visual Studio, perform a "cd" command to the root folder of the project (were the .sln file is located).

 Once located in the folder, execute the following command (asumming your database is named primengtablereusablecomponent, you are using SQL server engine and you want to locate the DBContext and Model in the same location as in the example code):
 ```sh